rails/sdoc/README.md

 rake test:rails
 ```

-This task will generate documentation for the Rails master branch.
+This task will generate documentation for the Rails main branch.
 Since the task doesn't do any file filtering it contains a lot of extra pages.

 To view the just generated documentation start up a rack application by running: